juntao/arenztopia/content/news/Issue 13.md

 OCA: Well, so we all know your story.
 You were in the ICU for a month, on the brink of death.
 Then, within two days, you were up and running again.
 Could you elaborate on the beginning of tht story?
 I say the beginning because your story is probably gonna be pretty long.

 CR: Ok, so here it goes: I probably caught the coronavirus from a birthday party I went to, back in February when nobody really thought about the coronavirus; I was on a trip to visit my cousins in China.
 So after that, I began to show symptoms, and this was in early March, where I was back in Arenztopia.
 And then the pandemic was declared a pandemic.
 So I was like, 'Well, maybe this is COVID', and I went to my doctor, and he looked me over, patted me on the back, and said that it was 'unlikely' to be COVID.
 So then I'm like, I just have a cold, or the flu maybe.
 So I had better stay away from people.
-So I did, I told people with questions to email me, and I stayed away from the university.
+So I did, I told people with questions to email me, and I stayed away from [AUOC].
 So pretty much at that point I was under house arrest (laughs), basically.

 OCA: And then continue your story.

-CR: And then the symptoms started worsening very quick, very fast, and I went to the hospital, and they said, 'You have COVID-19', and I was like, oh, ok.
+CR: And then the symptoms started worsening very quick, very fast, and I went to the hospital at AUOC, and they said, 'You have COVID-19', and I was like, oh, ok.
 So I was admitted to the ICU a couple days later, this is in April or June, and it truly, truly felt like I was being pushed underwater and forced to breathe, like, my lungs felt full of goo, and I was literally gasping for air.
 And the rest is history.

+OCA: So, uh, what

 ## Movie Announcements!